Lincoln Heritage Funeral Advantage Review: Real Agent Insight

 Independent vs. Captive Agents

 Independent agents can compare multiple carriers to find better pricing and flexible coverage.
-Captive agents can only offer Lincoln Heritage products, which limits options.
-This results in higher costs and frequently, lower benefit amounts.

 Final Thoughts

-Funeral Advantage is legitimate but overpriced, and have captive agent limitations.
-Seniors should consult independent agents to explore better value options.
+Funeral Advantage is legitimate but very overpriced.
+Seniors should consult independent agents to explore better value options, especially if you are on a fixed income.

 FAQ About The Funeral Advantage Program